AdaCheng/adacheng.github.io/_posts/2019-11-02-COMET Commonsense Transformers for Automatic Knowledge Graph.md

 # Background
 ## Commonsense KBs
-Contrary to many conventional KBs that store knowledge with canonival templates, commonsense KBs only store **loosely structured open-text descriptions of knowledge**.
+Contrary to many conventional KBs that store knowledge with canonival templates, commonsense KBs only store loosely structured open-text descriptions of knowledge.

 ## Motivation
 1. Commonsense knowledge does not cleanly fit into a schema comparing two entities with a known relation.